QuenWi/Java300Challanges/ReadMe.txt

 In the package Helpers, are some scripts used for the test-files.
 The scripts in there are not used for the tasks, with only a few exceptions.

-All the methodes which are makes sense to create as an generic methode, I implemented as such.
+All the methodes which are makes sense to create as a generic methode, I implemented as such.
+Furthermore, most of the methods can be copy and pasted by themself into other projects.

 Furthermore the following Methodes follow the following: